Oireachtas Rince na Cruinne: Riverdance era (1994–present)

 In 2007, An Coimisiún launched a now-defunct official website for Oireachtas Rince na Cruinne at worldirishdancing.com.
 This website provided information on results and daily photographic commentary during the Championships.

 The Worlds were held three times in North America in the early 21st century: Philadelphia in 2009, Boston in 2013 and Montreal in 2015.
 Although the number of competitors was higher than ever before due to the large number of dancers in the region, many dancers from Ireland and the UK did not attend, which led to a significant drop in the number of team entries.
 In 2009, to celebrate the 40th Championships, and in recognition of the increasingly global nature of the Worlds, a replica of the championship trophies was cast with the name of each host city inscribed on its base.
 This trophy is held by the host city for the year in which it holds Oireachtas Rince na Cruinne.

 At a meeting of An Coimisiún on 20–21 January 2018, a new "double recall" system was approved for Oireachtas Rince na Cruinne 2019 and beyond, following a consultation and development process begun in 2016.
 The new system, in which dancers compete in 2 rounds of "heats" prior to the existing 3 round structure (redesignated "finals"), was implemented to deal with rising qualification numbers and venue management difficulties.
 Announcing the system, chairperson of An Coimisiún James McCutcheon also noted the morale benefits of having an intermediate goal for dancers between qualification and final round recall.

+The “double recall” or “heats” system has been removed going forward for solo dancing championships, starting with the 2025 event.
+Dancers will complete a heavy round, a light round and the recalled dancers will perform a set dance for their third round.